 Before taking a look at some of these fixed-len 35mm rangefinder cameras, I want to mention a more affordable film camera alternative in 2019.

-When this web page was written in 2002, a 35mm SLR was triple the price of a compact 35mm rangefinder.
-Now the pricing situation has reversed.
-The days of picking up a working 35mm fixed-lens rangefinder are about over.
+When this web page was written in 2002 - a 35mm SLR was triple the price of a compact 35mm rangefinder camera.
+Now the pricing situation has practically reversed.
+The days of picking up a working 35mm fixed-lens rangefinder for under $50 USD are about over.
 Today, it's not that difficult to find a 35mm SLR with a good enough lens for under $50.
-Albeit, the SLR is a larger package and much noisier - but the question of paying more for a camera that can only be used with a single lens can lead many to ask: "How much bang should we get for our hard earned greenbacks?"
+Albeit, the SLR is a larger package and much noisier - but the question of paying more for a camera that can only be used with a single lens should lead many to ask: "How much bang should we get for my hard earned greenbacks?"

 Another consideration is that not all fixed-lens 35mm rangefinders have aged well, 40 plus years down the road.
 Some but not all are cursed by gremlins.
 One example is the Olympus 35RD, which will be mentioned below.
 Its mechanical shutter tends to gum up with age.
 On the other hand, the Olympus 35RC shown in the above photo besides a Nikon FG still works well.
 The 35 RC has a nice enough lens for such a small camera, but it definitely a less capable camera than nearly every 35mm SLR cameras built between 1975 and 1984.